 4. Playtex Nipple Variety Kit, Slow Flow

-The other two nipples that are features in the Playtex Nipple Variety Kit are also amazing.
-The full sized nipple is great for babies with larger mouths so that you don’t want to worry about leaking, while the breast like nipple allows for a more natural mouth feel which is perfect for babies who are transitioning from breast to bottle.
+The other two nipples that are featured in the Playtex Nipple Variety Kit are also amazing.
+The full-sized nipple is great for babies with larger mouths so that you don’t want to worry about leaking, while the breast-like nipple allows for a more natural mouthfeel which is perfect for babies who are transitioning from breast to bottle.

-No matter which slow flow nipple you eventually settle on, each one has been specially raised to ensure a perfect latch each time.
-Best of all, this whole kit is priced perfectly for families on a budget who don’t want to spend a great deal of money trying to find the perfect slow flow nipple for their newborn.
+No matter which slow-flow nipple you eventually settle on, each one has been specially raised to ensure a perfect match each time.
+Best of all, this whole kit is priced perfectly for families on a budget who don’t want to spend a great deal of money trying to find the perfect slow-flow nipple for their newborn.

 Here are some of the pros and cons of the Playtex Slow Flow Nipple Variety Kit:

 - Flows too fast for a slow flow